 Capstone Case Studies

 The Supervisor Training and Education (STEP) program was implemented in 2004 to assist recently promoted officers in making the transition to first line supervisor; a transition generally recognized as among the most difficult challenges in a law enforcement professional’s career.
 As officers enter the position of supervisor, they must change and adapt to meet the new position and organizational requirements.
-Through 2016, nearly 500 first line supervisors have completed STEP.
+Through 2017, 552 first line supervisors have completed STEP.

 The concern expressed by many chiefs of police in Ohio is that many newly promoted officers have trouble changing their mindset from being an “officer” to being a “supervisor of officers.”
 The transition requires a new orientation from performing as a line officer to the recognition that the supervisor must get the work done through other people.
 There may be a tendency to want to be liked by their new subordinates, to avoid accountability for responsibilities and to not immediately recognize the necessity of identifying with management policies and procedures.
 If new supervisors remain more closely tied to those they supervise than to the management team, this behavior may place the department and community at risk.